Ryoko Takara

-Ryoko Takara (高良 亮子, Takara Ryoko) is a former Japanese football player.
-She played for Japan national team.
+Ryoko Takara (高良 亮子, Takara Ryoko) is a former Japanese footballer who played for the Japan national team as a midfielder.

 Club career

 Takara was born in Naha on April 9, 1990.
 After graduating from high school, she joined INAC Kobe Leonessa from 2009.
 She moved to Vegalta Sendai.
 In 2017, she moved to Norwegian Toppserien club LSK Kvinner.
 She retired end of 2017 season.

 National team career

 On September 22, 2013, Takara debuted for Japan national team against Nigeria.
 She played 3 games for Japan until 2015.